rooteto/watso/readme.md

 ## 📦 Installation

 1. Upload files to `/wp-content/plugins/watso-basic-chat/` or install via WordPress dashboard
-2. Activate through the “Plugins” screen
+2. Activate through the "Plugins" screen
 3. Go to `Settings > Watso Chat` to configure
 4. Add your WhatsApp number(s) and customize appearance
 5. Save and the chat button appears 🎉